aimas/TuniErp-8.0/doc/setup/install.rst

-:banner: banners/installing_odoo.jpg
+:banner: banners/installing_tunierp.jpg

 .. _setup/install:

 ===============
-Installing Odoo
+Installing TuniERP
 ===============

-There are mutliple ways to install Odoo, or not install it at all, depending on the intended use case.
+There are mutliple ways to install TuniERP, or not install it at all, depending on the intended use case.

 This documents attempts to describe most of the installation options.

 :ref:`setup/install/demo`
-    the simplest "installation", only suitable for getting a quick feel for Odoo or trying something out :ref:`setup/install/saas`
+    the simplest "installation", only suitable for getting a quick feel for TuniERP or trying something out :ref:`setup/install/saas`
-    trivial to start with and fully managed and migrated by Odoo S.A., can be used to both test Odoo and use it for your business, but restricts the flexibility of the system somewhat (check: no custom modules? what else?).
+    trivial to start with and fully managed and migrated by TuniERP S.A., can be used to both test TuniERP and use it for your business, but restricts the flexibility of the system somewhat (check: no custom modules? what else?).

-    Can be used for both testing Odoo and long-term "production" use.
+    Can be used for both testing TuniERP and long-term "production" use.
 :ref:`setup/install/packaged`
     simple to get started, allows more flexibility in hosting and deploying the system and greater control over where data is stored.
 The maintenance burden is shifted to the user.

-    Suitable for testing Odoo, developing modules and can be used for long-term production use with additional deployment and maintenance work.
+    Suitable for testing TuniERP, developing modules and can be used for long-term production use with additional deployment and maintenance work.
 :ref:`setup/install/source`
-    harder to get started than :ref:`setup/install/packaged`, provides even greater flexibility: packaged installers don't generally allow multiple running Odoo versions on the same system, and don't provide easy source access to Odoo itself.
+    harder to get started than :ref:`setup/install/packaged`, provides even greater flexibility: packaged installers don't generally allow multiple running TuniERP versions on the same system, and don't provide easy source access to TuniERP itself.

     Good for developing modules, can be used as base for production deployment.